 Fortunately, there are a lot of ways you can attract new members.
 Affiliate programs, for example, tend to work wonders if you have the budget for them.
 Running a blog can also help users find you through search engines, and it's a low-cost option for new websites.

-In this article, we're going to walk you through five tried-and-tested ways to get more signups for your membership website.
+In this article, we'll walk you through five tried-and-tested ways to get more signups for your membership website.
 Let's jump right in!

 1. Set Up an Affiliate Program